nelabdiel/nelabdiel/README.md

 **University of Cambridge**, Cambridge, UK
 M.St., Artificial Intelligence Ethics and Society
 Thesis: To Bot or Not To Bot: The Duality of Humanized Interfaces and Dehumanized Decisions
-Dissertation: A Value-Based Approach to AI Evaluations

 **University of Northern Iowa**, Cedar Falls, IA
 M.A.
 Mathamatics